-Table A-2 summarizes characteristics of managed lane corridors in operation today, under development, or under consideration.
-This table presents available statistics for each corridor, including primary operating objectives, operating strategies, demand and income levels, trip purposes and truck portions, and hours of operation.
+Table A-2 summarizes characteristics of managed lane corridors in operation today as shown in green in Figure 1.
+Table A-3 summarizes managed lane corridors under development or under consideration as shown in blue in Figure 1.
+These tables present available statistics for each corridor, including primary operating objectives, operating strategies, demand and income levels, trip purposes and truck portions, and hours of operation.

-Table A-2: Characteristics of U.S. Managed Lane Facilities that are Existing, Planned, or Under Evaluation
+Table A-2: Characteristics of Existing U.S. Managed Lane Facilities